jnozzi/cocoadev.com/markdown/CenteringInsideScrollViews.md

 Try adding     [scrollView reflectScrolledClipView:clipView] at the end of your manipulations.

-That didn't make any difference :/ Any ideas? -- General/MattBall
+That didn't make any difference :/ Any ideas? -- MattBall